realworldocaml/book/en/variables-and-functions.md

 An important part of what's happening here is partial application.
 Normally, `List.iter` takes two arguments: a function to be called on each element of the list, and the list to iterate over.
-We can call `List.iter` with all it's arguments:
+We can call `List.iter` with all its arguments:

 ```ocaml
 # List.iter ~f:print_endline ["Two"; "lines"];;